AVEVA/sample-pi_core-pi_core_deployment_tests-powershell/README.md

      b.
 Install PowerShell tools for the PI System on the test client machine.
 Both AF Client and PowerShell tools are included in the PI Server 2018 SP3 install kit.

-3. Download and extract the *PI-System-Deployment-Tests-master.zip* file to the test client machine.
+3. Download and extract the *sample-pi_core-pi_core_deployment_tests-powershell-master.zip* file to the test client machine.

 4. Edit the *App.config* file (located in the *\source* directory) to match your selections from step 1.
 This file specifies what target PI System components to test.